'We easily could have just let them walk away with it': Whitish leads big comeback for Nebraska women

 Whitish also had five assists, with her lob passes going to the perfect spot near the basket to get Kate Cain easy points.
 Whitish also didn’t have any turnovers.

-This season, however, the Huskers are better and more experienced and can make three-pointers in bunches, so making a large comeback didn’t seem impossible.
+This season, however, the Huskers are better and more experienced and can make threes in bunches, so making a large comeback didn’t seem impossible.

-Nebraska showed some fight in a second-half comeback that put a charge through the crowd 5,030 at Pinnacle Bank Arena, and had Whitish waving her arms to pump up the crowd after she and Sam Haiby made three-pointers 30 seconds apart in the fourth quarter.
+The Huskers showed some fight in a second-half comeback that put a charge through the crowd of 5,030.
+Whitish even waved her arms to pump up the crowd after she and Sam Haiby made threes 30 seconds apart in the fourth quarter.

 “I think we showed what we’re capable of doing,” Whitish said.
 “We were down 13 in the third quarter and just fighting back and not giving up.
 We easily could have just let them walk away with it, but we scratched and clawed and got back into it.”

-Michigan already 34-28 at halftime, and then had a great start the third quarter, scoring seven straight points in about 90 seconds to take a 41-28 lead.
+Michigan already led 34-28 at halftime and then had a great start to the third quarter, scoring seven straight points in about 90 seconds to take a 41-28 lead.

-But Nebraska answered with a 12-2 run in about four minutes to get back into the game.
-And when Whitish hit a three-pointer at the buzzer to the end the third quarter, Michigan’s lead was already down to one.
-Nebraska had outscored Michigan 20-8 over the final eight minutes of the third quarter.

 You have free articles remaining.